 The Developer must not commence construction of any new highway prior to either a Section 38 Agreement being signed, or the receipt of the APC bond.
-Furthermore, building construction in a new development must not commence until new access roads are completed to base course.

 6.3.
 Maintenance

 The maintenance of highway environment is a key aspect of safeguarding the safety and well-being of the people of Carmarthenshire.
 Poorly maintained highway environments have the potential reduce the quality and ease of everyday trips, whether they are made on foot, by bicycle, public transport or private car.